Moose2Model/Moose2Model/README.md

 Select the complete coding with the mouse.
 This is mandatory because the Playground will execute only the marked part of the coding.
 Make a click with the right mouse button and select Do It.

-## A first model
+# A first model

 Make a left mouse click in the Pharo desktop and select Moose -> Moose Panel.
 Click in the upper right on the icon with MSE (Import model from file).
-Select the mse file that is generated with a FAMIX extractor.
+Select the mse file that is generated with a FAMIX extractor (See below).
 It is also possible to extract a model from the Smalltalk coding in the Pharo image itself (Icon ST "Import FAMIX Smalltalk model from the current image").
 Click on the name of the file.
 There will now be a list with "All accesses ...
 All attributes ..."
 Make a right click on All classes and choose Visualize -> RW Dependency graph.
 If the model is very big, it may need some time until the diagram is displayed.
 See next chapter how to work with it.

+# Extractor

+Modelinformations for Smalltalk can be extracted with the Moose Panes (See above).

+For SAP applications the extractor [SAP2Moose](http://www.sap2moose.org) can be used.
+Moose2Model and SAP2Moose are developed in parallel, so this might give the best results.

+For Java you can extract mse files with [jdt2famix(https://github.com/feenkcom/jdt2famix).

+# Where is the coding and how to contribute

+The original coding is hosted in this repository.
+A copy is stored on Smalltalkhub http://www.smalltalkhub.com/#!/~RainerWinkler/RW-Moose-Diagram (The link may work only in Firefox).
+This simplifies getting the code.

+To participate:

+Documentation: Make a fork change or add documentation and make a pull request.

+Coding: Install Iceberg, you will probably need to develop on Pharo 6 and Moose 6.1 to do this.

-# Further informations
+# Examples

-This is a tool for generating adaptable dependency graphs on complex software applications.
-It is not restricted to SAP.
-See nonetheless https://github.com/RainerWinkler/SAP2Moose for further informations.

-It is currently used for Smalltalk and SAP application, but is expected to work on other languages too.

-This is an enhancement to Roassal for editing, storing, commenting and simplifying software diagrams that are extracted with Moose to Pharo and are displayed with Roassal.

-It can generate diagrams like this:
+A small diagrams that is part of bigger diagrams shown below:

 ![An example for a dependency graph](https://github.com/RainerWinkler/SAP2Moose/wiki/figures/Complete_application_small_detail_2.png)

-The above diagram is part of the next diagrams.
 This is a commented overview of the SAP2Moose extractor that explains how data is transfered between classes:

 ![An example for a dependency graph](https://github.com/RainerWinkler/SAP2Moose/wiki/figures/Complete_application_small_detail_1_initial.png)